awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

    aws-node-prnsh                                          2/2     Running   1 (24h ago)   24h
    ```

-   If network policy is enabled, there are 2 containers in the `aws-node` pods\.
+   There are 2 containers in the `aws-node` pods in versions `1.14` and later\.
 In previous versions and if network policy is disabled, there is only a single container in the `aws-node` pods\.

    You can now deploy Kubernetes network policies to your cluster\.
 For more information, see [Kubernetes network policies](#network-policies-implement-policies)\.